kgdunn/pid-book/univariate-review/univariate-review.rst

 	The purpose of this question is to compare two system.
 There are two ways: either compare one group to another group, or to have paired tests.
 We could consider this a paired test, because the material is run in both reactors at the same conditions.
 In this answer we compare reactor I to reactor J as groups.
 Our answer will be to run experiments in the reactors that show the smallest difference.

-	.. note:: This question also has missing data, denote as ``NA`` in R.  Most real data sets that you deal with will have missing data.
-From now on in the course you are expect to deal with them.
+	.. note:: This question also has missing data, denote as ``NA`` in R.  Most real data sets that you deal with will have missing data and the questions will expect to deal with them.
 For example, the degrees of freedom will be reduced because of the missing data.
 Use this solution to see how to write code in R that deals with missing values.

 	We can start by looking at the data.
 A boxplot is a reasonable way to compare both the location and spread of the brittleness values from each reactor.

 	.. figure:: images/brittleness-boxplot.png
 	    :width: 750px
 	    :align: center
-	    :scale: 60%
+	    :scale: 60

-	The standard way to test for differences between two groups of samples is given in the class notes as `equation 6 <http://stats4.eng.mcmaster.ca/wiki/Review_of_univariate_statistics#equation-zvalue-for-difference>`_ and as described in class on 25 January, it is derived as coming from the normal distribution with mean of :math:`\mu_A - \mu_B` and the standard deviation as shown in the denominator.
+	The standard way to test for differences between two groups of samples is given by equation :eq:`zvalue-for-difference` - it is derived as coming from the normal distribution with mean of :math:`\mu_A - \mu_B` and the standard deviation as shown in the denominator.

 	.. math::
 	    z = \frac{(\bar{x}_B - \bar{x}_A) - (\mu_B - \mu_A)}{\sqrt{\sigma^2 \left(\displaystyle \frac{1}{n_A} + \frac{1}{n_B}\right)}}